-Texas state law has a range of both civil & criminal statutes dedicated to crimes against animals to include cruelty to livestock & non-livestock animals, blood sports and sexual acts.
-Below is a brief synopsis on said statutes:
+Texas state law has a range of both civil & criminal statutes dedicated to crimes against animals including cruelty to livestock & non-livestock animals, blood sports, and sexual acts.
+Below is a brief synopsis of said statutes:

-Cruelty to livestock & non-livestock animals include failure to provide adequate food, water, shelter and care; abandonment; cruel confinement; physical abuse; torture; poisoning; using a live animal as a lure in a dog race; animal fighting; seriously overworking an animal.
-Penal codes 42.09 & 42.092 explains more.
+Cruelty to livestock & non-livestock animals includes failure to provide adequate food, water, shelter, and care; abandonment; cruel confinement; physical abuse; torture; poisoning; using a live animal as a lure in a dog race; animal fighting; seriously overworking an animal.
+Penal codes 42.09 & 42.092 explain more.

 Bloodsports incorporate both dog and cockfighting.
-This includes causing either animal to fight with another; participates in the earnings; using any property or equipment; owns or trains either animal; attends as a spectator.
-Penal codes 42.10 & 42.105 explains more.
+This includes causing either animal to fight with another; participating in the earnings; using any property or equipment; owns or trains either animal; attends as a spectator.
+Penal codes 42.10 & 42.105 explain more.